Riboviria: Classification

-Metagenomic studies have suggested the existence of five new phyla: Arctiviricota, Taraviricota, Pomiviricota, Paraxenoviricota and Wamoviricota.

-Riboviria partially merges Baltimore classification with virus taxonomy, including the Baltimore groups for RNA viruses and reverse transcribing viruses in the realm.
-Baltimore classification is a classification system used for viruses based on their manner of mRNA production, often used alongside standard virus taxonomy, which is based on evolutionary history.
+Riboviria partially merges Baltimore classification with virus taxonomy as it includes the Baltimore groups for RNA viruses and reverse-transcribing viruses in the realm.
+Baltimore classification is a system used to classify viruses based on their manner of mRNA production.
+It is often used alongside standard virus taxonomy, which is based on evolutionary history.
 All members of five Baltimore groups belong to Riboviria: Group III: dsRNA viruses, Group IV: +ssRNA viruses, Group V: -ssRNA viruses, Group VI: ssRNA-RT viruses, and Group VII: dsDNA-RT viruses.
-Realms are the highest level of taxonomy used for viruses and Riboviria is one of four, the other three being Duplodnaviria, Monodnaviria, and Varidnaviria.
+Realms are the highest level of taxonomy used for viruses and Riboviria is one of seven.
+The others are Adnaviria, Duplodnaviria, Monodnaviria, Ribozyviria, Singelaviria, and Varidnaviria.

-Most identified eukaryotic viruses are RNA viruses, and for that reason most eukaryotic viruses belong to Riboviria, including most human, animal, and plant viruses.
-In contrast, only two groups of prokaryotic RNA viruses have been identified: +ssRNA Leviviricetes, which appear to be some of the first RNA viruses to emerge and dsRNA Cystoviridae, which appears to be related to reoviruses, which infect eukaryotes.
-Studies of megenomic samples have uncovered new prokaryotic RNA virus taxa including two new phyla that infect only prokaryotes, suggesting that their diversity is greater than previously thought and challenging the traditional view that RNA viruses only infect mostly eukaryotes.
-They also suggest that families Picobirnaviridae and Partitiviridae previously associated with eukaryotes also infect prokaryotes.

-Other major branches of eukaryotic viruses include herpesviruses in Duplodnaviria, the kingdom Shotokuvirae in Monodnaviria, and many viruses in Varidnaviria.

 Interactions with hosts

 Disease

-Viruses in Riboviria are associated with a wide range of diseases, including many of the most widely known viral diseases.
-Notable disease-causing viruses in the realm include:
+Ribovirians are associated with a wide range of diseases, including many of the most widely known viral diseases.
+Widely-known ribovirians include: